09 Mar 2026 Victims Face Justice Waits Until 2030 Without Court Reform, Warns Commissioner

 FOR IMMEDIATE RELEASE

-As Parliament prepares to debate landmark court reforms, the Victims’ Commissioner warns that trial dates as late as 2030 are pushing the justice system to a breaking point – urging MPs to consider the profound “human cost” of delays that are forcing victims to abandon their pursuit of justice.
+As Parliament gears up to debate major court reforms, the Victims’ Commissioner has sounded the alarm over trial dates stretching as far as 2030.
+Claire Waxman OBE warns these shocking delays are pushing the justice system to breaking point, urging MPs to put victims at the heart of reform talks.

-She asks that as Parliament prepares to debate these crucial reforms, they do not lose sight of the people at its heart and listen to the reality of the waits they endure.
-“Please listen to victims: their voices, their stories, and the reality of the waits they endure”, she writes.
-“Because without them, there will be no justice.”
+She urges MPs: “Please listen to victims: their voices, their stories, and the reality of the waits they endure.
+Without them, there will be no justice.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.